 People were human with each other and, perhaps more importantly, were human with themselves.

-Several of the community leaders who attended volunteered to lead Potlucks for Democracy in their respective neighborhoods.
+Several of the community leaders who attended volunteered to lead a Potluck Project event in their respective neighborhoods.
 That was our goal in Louisville: Begin growing regional networks of leaders who can adapt our strategy to their communities.

 Together with our partners at Seattle University’s Center for Ecumenical and Interreligious Engagement, we are beginning to promote these potlucks across the nation.
 We believe that by having these gatherings in as many neighborhoods as possible, we can help see each other and ourselves as neighbors, as human.